 The Fall Research Prospectus and the Spring Junior Paper must be submitted into the Department's database by 4:00 pm on the day of the University’s stated deadlines for junior independent work (as noted in our important dates).
 Instructions for submission, including the JIW database link, will be provided as the deadline nears.

 Requests for extensions on the Research Prospectus or Spring JP may only be granted by the student’s Residential College Dean, in conjunction with the Director of Undergraduate Studies, and must be made before the stated University independent work deadlines.
 An extension that is granted with penalty will incur a penalty of 1/3 of a letter grade for every 48 hours that it is late, beginning at 4:00 pm on the due date.
-Extensions may not be granted by individual faculty advisors.
+Extensions may not be granted by individual faculty advisers.

 Senior Thesis